JasonJKi/ScalpPlot/README.md

 Feel free to contact me at (Jason Ki ki.jasonj@gmail.com).

 ## Contributions
-Contribution to repository is welcomed.
+Contribution to headplot is welcomed.